ucsb-cs16/ucsb-cs16.github.io/topics/editors.md

 ---
-topic: "editors"
+layout: default
+parent: Topics
+title: "Editors"
-desc: "An overview of programs for editing C++ code"
+description: "An overview of programs for editing C++ code"
 ---

 # Some options